Cairi-S/tom-poulson/README.md

 - Enquire about other topics such as teaching for individual lessons or masterclasses in a higher education setting.

 The customer goals are:
-- Clear,easy to navigate website showcasing the musician.
+- A clear, easy to navigate website showcasing the performer.
-- Easy means of Communication with the artist
+- Easy means of Communication with the musician.

 ## UX ##

 Ideal client:
 - English speaking.
-- Is an individual looking for a musician for a private event. orchestra or music group looking to collaborate.
+- Is an individual looking for a musician for a private event.
 - Are an orchestra or music group looking to collaborate on a project.
 - Is an individual with a keen interest/knowledge in classical and contemporary music.